Ball brothers: Other contributions

 The Ball brothers made other donations to support hospitals, schools, and nonprofit organizations.
 In Indiana these included funding for James Whitcomb Riley Hospital for Children in Indianapolis; Hanover College, in Hanover, Indiana; Indiana University; and the Lincoln Boyhood National Memorial at Lincoln City, Indiana.
 They also contributed to Hillsdale College in Hillsdale, Michigan.

 Ball Brothers Foundation

 Grants from the Ball Brothers Foundation are awarded to organizations that demonstrate "better practices" or strive toward "best practice designation" in conducting their business and have continued interests in improving the quality of life for citizens of Indiana.
 The foundation looks to fund innovation, programs that are just starting, and companies going through expansion.

-Grants

-While only companies or organizations can apply for grants from the Ball Brothers Foundation, there is a wide variety of subjects and topics that the grants can go towards.
-Areas of interest that are eligible to apply include: